SimoDax/simodax.github.io/me/index.md

 **Age:** 18

 **Programming languages:** C, C++ (<3), AVR assembly, Python, Wolfram (<3<3), VB .NET.
-I designing UIs, websites and stuff like that.
+I hate designing UIs, websites and stuff like that.
 I only love to make it work, not to make it beautiful (That's why this site is an adaptation of [Micah Cowell's basic theme](https://github.com/getmicah/getmicah.github.io)).
 I also hate Java.

 **Fav films:** Star Trek, Star Wars, The Lord of the Rings, Apocalypse Now, Back to the Future.